Dürer's Rhinoceros: The rhinoceros

 On 20 May 1515, an Indian rhinoceros named Ulysses arrived in Lisbon from the Far East.
 In early 1514, Afonso de Albuquerque, governor of Portuguese India, sent ambassadors to Sultan Muzaffar Shah II, ruler of Cambay (modern Gujarat), to seek permission to build a fort on the island of Diu.
 The mission returned without an agreement, but diplomatic gifts were exchanged, including the rhinoceros.
 At that time, the rulers of different countries would occasionally send each other exotic animals to be kept in a menagerie.
 The rhinoceros was already well accustomed to being kept in captivity.
-Albuquerque decided to forward the gift, known by its Gujarati name of genda, and its Indian keeper, named Ocem, to King Manuel I of Portugal.
+Albuquerque decided to forward the gift, known by its Gujarati name of Genda or Ganda as Durer noted it (in the lower margin of the original drawing now held at the British Museum), and its Indian keeper, named Ocem, to King Manuel I of Portugal.
 It sailed on the Nossa Senhora da Ajuda, which left Goa in January 1515.
 The ship and its two companion vessels were loaded with exotic spices, sailed across the Indian Ocean, around the Cape of Good Hope and north through the Atlantic, stopping briefly in Mozambique, Saint Helena and the Azores.

 After a relatively fast voyage of 120 days, the rhinoceros was finally unloaded in Portugal, near the site where the Manueline Belém Tower was under construction.
 The tower was later decorated with gargoyles shaped as rhinoceros heads under its corbels.
-A rhinoceros had not been seen in Europe since Roman times: and was examined by scholars and the curious, and letters describing the fantastic creature were sent to correspondents throughout Europe.
+A rhinoceros had not been seen in Europe since Roman times, twelve centuries prior: and was examined by scholars and the curious, and letters describing the fantastic creature were sent to correspondents throughout Europe.
 The earliest known image of the animal illustrates a poemetto by Florentine Giovanni Giacomo Penni, published in Rome on 13 July 1515, fewer than eight weeks after its arrival in Lisbon.

 It was housed in King Manuel's menagerie at the Ribeira Palace in Lisbon, separate from his elephants and other large beasts at the Estaus Palace.
 Manuel arranged a fight with a young elephant from his collection, to test the account by Pliny the Elder that the elephant and the rhinoceros are bitter enemies, but the elephant fled the field in panic before a single blow was struck.